-This intuition is still far from a complete proof, however.
-For instance, Theorem 1 allows for additional complications like priorities, non-unit capacities, and STB, all of which the above intuition ignores.
-When lotteries are correlated across schools as in STB, a lottery permutation affects multiple schools simultaneously.
-This destroys the exact correspondence between a lottery permutation in the real world and a unilateral preference manipulation by a single school in the thought experiment, posing additional challenges.
-Nevertheless, the proof in Appendix A.1 shows that the conclusion generally holds.
+This proof of Corollary 2 is still far from a complete proof of Theorem 1, however.
+For instance, Theorem 1 allows additional complications like priorities, non-unit capacities, and STB, all of which the above proof ignores.
+Nevertheless, the proof in Appendix A.1 shows that the sufficiency of strategy-proofness generally holds.

-3.4 Almost Necessity
+3.4 Necessity in Practice

 Theorem 1 shows that strategy-proofness for schools is sufficient for the first-choice research design to extract a random assignment.
-Strategy-proofness turns out to be not only sufficient but also nearly necessary in the following sense.
+Strategy-proofness turns out to be not only sufficient but also necessary as long as I focus on practically important mechanisms.

 Proposition 1.
-Even with unit school capacities ($c_s = 1$ for all s), the first-choice research design does not extract a random assignment for the DA, Charlotte, and "top trading cycles" mechanisms (with any lottery regime), all which are known to be not strategy-proof for schools.
+Even with unit school capacities ($c_s = 1$ for all s), the first-choice research design does not extract a random assignment for the DA, Charlotte, and "top trading cycles" mechanisms (with any lottery regime), all of which are known to be not strategy-proof for schools.

-To see this, consider the DA mechanism in Example 1.
+To illustrate this, consider the DA mechanism in Example 1.
 Imagine A's true preference is $3 \succ_A 1 \succ_A 2$ while B's is $1 \succ_B 2 \succ_B 3$.
 Under these true preferences, A is matched with 1.
 If A misreports $3 \succ'A 2 \succ'A 1$, however, A is matched with 3, the most preferred student with respect to \succ_A .
 Therefore, the DA mechanism is not strategy-proof for A in Example 1.
-This reconfirms the classic result that the DA mechanism is not strategy-proof for schools (Roth and Sotomayor, 1992).
+This confirms the classic result that the DA mechanism is not strategy-proof for schools (Roth and Sotomayor, 1992).

-Intuitively, school A benefits from manipulating its preference and rejecting 1 by the following chain reaction of rejections and applications.
-After being rejected by A, student 1 that contains students who do not rank s first.
-For the extended research design, strategy-proofness for schools is shown to be no longer sufficient for a random assignment even with no priorities and unit school capacities.
+Intuitively, school A benefits from manipulating its preference and rejecting 1 by the following chain reaction of rejections and new applications.
+After being rejected by A, student 1 next applies for B, which results in B's rejecting 3.
+Student 3, the most preferred student for A, then applies for and benefits A.

-next applies for B, which results in B's rejecting 3.
-Student 3, the most preferred student for A, then applies for and benefits A. The same chain reaction causes the first-choice research design to fail.
-Depending on schools ranked below A, different applicants cause different chain reactions that have different effects on assignment probabilities at A. As I showed in Section 3.1, this can cause applicants in $First_A(r_0)$ to have different assignment probabilities at A.18
+The same chain reaction causes the first-choice research design to fail, as I explain in Section 3.1.
+Different applicants cause different chain reactions that have different effects on assignment probabilities at A, depending on schools ranked below A. This can cause applicants in $First_A(r_0)$ to have different assignment probabilities at A.19